kelvinstuten/docker-libregrammar-arm/README.md

 This repository contains a Dockerfile to create an ARM Docker image for [LibreGrammar](https://github.com/TiagoSantos81/libregrammar), a LanguageTool fork maintained by [TiagoSantos81](https://github.com/TiagoSantos81).

-The non-ARM docker repository can be found on [GitLab](https://gitlab.com/py_crash/docker-libregrammar) and was created by py_crash.
-There is also a mirror, mainly used for following the [original project](https://github.com/Erikvl87/docker-languagetool) available on [GitHub](https://github.com/py-crash/docker-libregrammar).
+The non-ARM docker repository from which this repository was forked can be found on [GitLab](https://gitlab.com/py_crash/docker-libregrammar) and was created by py_crash.
+There is also a mirror, mainly used for following the [original project](https://github.com/Erikvl87/docker-languagetool) available on
+[GitHub](https://github.com/py-crash/docker-libregrammar).

 # Setup